kmkim036/Auto-Headlight-Control-System/README.md

 # Program Language
 C
 # When
-From October 2021
+Senior, 2nd semester in Automobile Electric System Design Class
 # Description
+## Automatic Headlight Control System
+Measure data with Light sensor and Acceleration sensor

-Control headlight system automatically  with Light sensor, Acceleration sensor, CAN communication and Servo motor
+Control LED and Servo Motor

+Use CAN communication to command